 Area of Specialization: Sanskrit Jurisprudence, Theory and Law, South Asian History

 Area of Specialization: Katherine Lieder is currently working toward a joint PhD in Theatre Research and Languages and Cultures of Asia.
 She recently directed the play Lights Out by Manjula Padmanabhan, which explores the ethics of witnessing violence against women in Mumbai.
 She has studied Hindi in Jaipur and Bangla in Bangladesh.
 This summer she hopes to continue her Bangla in Kolkata.
 She is currently in the midst of developing two papers for publication, one titled “Ethical Wtinessing and Affective Relationality, or Can the Subaltern Scream?” and the other, “Woman as Auteur: Performing ‘Not-Feminism’ in Modern Indian Theater.”
+Her dissertation (in process) addresses the variety of performative responses to the 2012 Delhi gang rape of the woman the media have named Nirbhaya.

 Department: Population Sciences and Nelson Institute for Environmental Studies